-- Check out the Tutorial if you're new to cloud-init - Try the FAQ for answers to some common questions - Ask a question in the #cloud-init IRC channel on Libera - · Join and ask questions on the cloud-init mailing list - Find a bug?
+- Check out the Tutorial if you're new to cloud-init - Try the FAQ for answers to some common questions - Find a bug?
 Report bugs on Launchpad

-1.1 Tutorial
+2.1 Tutorial

 In this tutorial, we will create our first cloud-init user data script and deploy it into an LXD container.
 We'll be using LXD for this tutorial because it provides first class support for cloud-init user data as well as systemd support.
 Because it is container based, it allows for quick testing and iterating on our user data definition.